J. Edward Bromberg: Career

+Blacklisting

 In September 1950, the anti-communist magazine Red Channels accused Bromberg of being a member of the American Communist Party.
 Subpoenaed to testify before the House Committee on Un-American Activities in June 1951, Bromberg refused to answer any questions in accordance with his Fifth Amendment rights.
 Bromberg refused to tell the Committee whether or not he was a member of the Communist Party.
 He also declined to pledge his support in defense of the United States if ever there were a war with the Soviet Union.
 Bromberg attacked the Committee for holding hearings "in the nature of witch hunts."
 As the result of his defiant testimony before the committee, Bromberg was blacklisted from working in Hollywood.
 He suffered enormous stress from the ordeal; friends, such as Lee Grant, noted that he aged considerably in a very short time.

-Death

-In 1951 Bromberg sought work in England, but died within the year, of a heart attack while working in the London play The Biggest Thief in Town.
-He was just a few weeks short of his 48th birthday.

-In 1952, he and seven other Group Theater members were named by Elia Kazan as Communist Party members in testimony before the House Un-American Activities Committee.
+Bromberg and seven other Group Theater members were named by Elia Kazan as Communist Party members in testimony before the House Un-American Activities Committee.
 According to Kazan in his 1988 autobiography A Life, the Group Theatre Communist Party cell he belonged to in the Group Theatre met in Bromberg's dressing room.
 Members of the cell included Clifford Odets and Paula Strasberg.

+In 1951, Bromberg sought work in England but died on December 6, during his fourth week of working in the London play The Biggest Thief in Town.
+He was 47.
+Motion Picture Herald cited the cause of death as "natural causes."